 P.S.
 If you’re interested in using tech to help the environment then you should check out my free community jobs site, Cleanweb Jobs.

-THIRD UPDATE: I gave a talk on this project at HN London.
-Here are the slides:
+THIRD UPDATE: I gave a talk on this at HN London.
+Here are my slides:

 SECOND UPDATE: I won a competition with this project: raspberrypi.org/blog/raspberry-pi-competition-results